 By contrast, with a HELOC, the borrower uses the line of credit as needed.
 Although there are fixed-rate HELOCs, most have variable interest rates.
 Unlike a credit card, a HELOC’s line of credit is only available for a specific time period.
 During this draw period, the borrower has the option to pay only interest.
 After the draw period expires, the borrower begins paying back the amount borrowed, along with interest.

 Another difference between the two is their average interest rates — home equity loans usually have higher interest rates than HELOCs.
-For example, home equity loans have an average rate range of 3.25 percent to 7 percent, while HELOCs have an average rate range of 1.99 percent to 7.24 percent.
+For example, home equity loans have an average rate range of 3.25 percent to 7.11 percent, while HELOCs have an average rate range of 1.99 percent to 6.85 percent as of late June 2021.

 Choosing whether to take out a HELOC or home equity loan depends on your financial goals and preferences.